KRMisha/Makefile/README.md

 ### Library built from source

-Alternatively, if the library is not available in any package manager, you can build it from source or download its compiled artifacts and add them to your project.
+Alternatively, if a library is not available in any package manager, you can build it from source or download its compiled artifacts and add them to your project.

 1. If this is the first library you are adding, create a new `external` directory at the root of the project.
 2. Inside the `external` directory, create a `<library-name>` sudirectory to contain the library's files.